-Results from Paraguay : Monitoring studies including samples from 2021/22 (sensitivity tests and mutation analysis) showed that the frequency of SDHI adaptation was moderate.
+Results from Paraguay: Limited monitoring studies (sensitivity tests and mutation analysis) showed that the frequency of SDHI adaptation was low to moderate.

-Results from Bolivia : Limited monitoring studies from the last 2 seasons (2020/21 and 2021/22) were performed and all samples analysed did not indicate any SDHI-adaptation.
+Results from Bolivia: Limited monitoring studies were performed and all samples analysed did not indicate any SDHI-adaptation.
 The results were based on sensitivity analysis by detached leaf assays.